RRZE-HPC/TheBandwidthBenchmark/README.md

 into one plot.

 ## Caveats

-A few known caveats to the user, based on the experience with the compilers.
+A few known issues, based on the experience with specific compilers.

 - Intel oneAPI DPC++/C++ Compiler 2023.2.0 (icx/icpx compiler):
   - NonTemporal Stores (aka Streaming Stores): We leave the choice to the user whether to use NT stores or not.
     - If the user wants to use NT stores using `-qopt-streaming-stores=always` compiler flag, then the user has to avoid using the `-ffreestanding` compiler flag.
 This will not generate NT instructions, but generates calls to `__libirc_nontemporal_store@PLT` in the assembly.
     - For the Througput mode with OpenMP, the icx/icpx compiler does not respect the `nontemporal()` clause with the OpenMP `simd` directive.

-    It's recommended not to use NT stores if the user wants to observe cache hierarchy when using the Sequential or Throughput mode.
+    It's recommended not to use NT stores if the user wants to measure cache hierarchy bandwidth using the Sequential or Throughput mode.